Top Benefits of Community Living for Elderly: Enhance Well-being and Social Connection

 Emotional Support and Communication

-Common feelings experienced when moving to independent living include:
+Common feelings experienced when moving to senior living include:

 • anger